18 Top-Rated Day Trips from Seattle, WA

 Official site: http://www.futureofflight.org/

-14. North Bend
+16. North Bend

-This relatively small city is home to many delicious restaurants and bakeries that are worth the drive alone.
+This relatively small city is home to many delicious restaurants and bakeries worth the drive alone.
 Just to the south of the city limits, Rattlesnake Mountain Scenic Area offers some popular day hikes near Seattle, like the rugged Rattlesnake Mountain and Rattlesnake Ledge trails.

 Northwest along the river, the equally small community of Snoqualmie is also featured regularly in the Twin Peaks TV show.
 The town's centerpiece is the 270-foot Snoqualmie Falls, and a historic lodge overlooks the spectacular view.
 The town's Northwest Railway Museum is also a favorite with railroad buffs.

-Farther north, on the Kitsap Peninsula, the quirky town of Poulsbo proudly displays its Norwegian heritage.
-Local shops and bakeries attest to these Northern European roots.
+Farther north, on the Kitsap Peninsula, the quirky town of Poulsbo proudly displays its Norwegian heritage and welcomes visitors.
+Several local shops and bakeries in Poulsbo attest to these Northern European roots.
 This bayside city is also home to great cultural and natural attractions, like the U.S. Naval Undersea Museum and Kitsap Memorial State Park.